 I assure you that I am not alone in my love and adoration for this dish.
 You go to any part of the country and you find them.
 In fact, one of my favorite restaurants to order it is in … Bonao!
 You can't be further from the sea in this country.
 This is as flavorful made with Montecristi shrimp (my small town by the sea) as it is with Sanchez's, where the most popular shrimp from the Dominican Republic come from.

 Stewed shrimp is not just Dominican food.
 It is a common dish throughout Latin America, with different touches depending on the taste of each country.
 Those most similar to ours are Puerto Rico's, which I loved when I tried them in San Juan years ago.
 There is also a Cuban version.

 About our recipe

-Another good thing about these Dominican shrimp dish is that although there will be some small variations among the recipes of each home, in the end, the result is almost the same.
+Another good thing about these Dominican shrimp dishes is that although there will be some small variations among the recipes of each home, in the end, the result is almost the same.
 The most "daring" thing I've seen is someone who adds some hot sauce to it, but that's not very common.
-And if you want to try a crazy-good version of Camarones Guisados with coconut, we have a recipe.
+And if you want to try a crazy-good version of Camarones guisados with coconut, we have a recipe.

 Camarones Guisados Recipe (Stewed Shrimp)

 - 4 plum tomato, cut into cubes or 1 doz cherry tomatoes, halved

 - 2 bell pepper, cut into small pieces

 - 3 cloves garlic, crushed